cnuzh/3D-DisAD/README.md

 ## Description

-This repo is the official implementation of our work "3D Generative Model Reveals the Heterogeneity of Neuroanatomical Subtypes within Alzheimer’s Disease"
+This repo is the official implementation of our work "Discovering Alzheimer’s Disease Subtypes by Disentangling Neuroanatomical Heterogeneity Using AI-Based Model"

 ## Installation